PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 ## Wizards

-While the Wizard doesn't simplify defining the Conditional Style itself; it does make it easier to define the conditions where that style will be applied.
+While the Wizards don't simplify defining the Conditional Style itself; they do make it easier to define the conditions (the rules) where that style will be applied.

 ![11-07-CF-Wizard.png](./images/11-07-CF-Wizard.png)

 The Wizard Factory allows us to retrieve the appropriate Wizard for the CF Rule that we want to apply.
-Most of these fall under the "Format only cells that contain" category.
+Most of those that have already been defined fall under the "Format only cells that contain" category.
 MS Excel provides a whole series of different types of rule, each of which has it's own formatting and logic.
-The Wizards tr to replicate this logic and behaviour, similar to Excel's own "Formatting Rule" helper.
+The Wizards try to replicate this logic and behaviour, similar to Excel's own "Formatting Rule" helper wizard.

 MS Excel | Wizard newRule() Type Constant | Wizard Class Name
 ---|---|---